gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Questions

-- Should we support all unicode alphanums? (it seems there is less agreement about what this set is)
 - When there is more than one implicit namespace, collisions can change over time as new plugins get added to the earlier resolved namespaces

 ## plugins.gradle.org